 2 Goal Name Decent Housing Goal Description Provides for the conservation and rehabilitation of existing substandard housing stock on income eligibility.
 This included the rehabilitation of private homes and rental units, affordable homes initiatives.
 Also included are emergency repairs, handicap accessibility, historical buildings and weatherization.
 This program includes program income.
 In fiscal year 2024 we will use approximately 70% of the grant on this goal.

-3 Goal Name Public Facilities and Infrastructure Goal Description Improvements to Huntington Station: improve side walk conditions and provide ADA accessibility improvements.
+3 Goal Name Public Facilities and Infrastructure Goal Description Improvements to Huntington Station: Includes Huntington Opportunity Resource Center, Rehabilitation of James Conte Center, Manor field, and other public works projects that enhance the Huntington Station Hamlet.
 4 Goal Name Public Service Goal Description To provide mortgage and homeowner counseling for the residents of the Town of Huntington through a not for profit.
 6 Goal Name CDBG Planning and Administration Goal Description Provide for the planning and administration of programs that will benefit low-to-moderate income families in the Town of Huntington.
 The agency will be allocating 20% of the grant for this purpose.
 The CDA will also be utilizing 20% of the CDBG funding for the planning, reporting, and administration of the programs under this funding.
 7 Goal Name Assisted Housing Goal Description This Service brings together older homeowners with home seekers of all ages to share a single-family home.
 It enables seniors to preserve their homes and independent living status utilizing the existing housing stock: enables persons of all ages to obtain decent, safe and affordable housing.
 8 Goal Name Counseling Services Goal Description Counseling services performed by service partners will provide housing counseling and education to Huntington residents.
 9 Goal Name Youth Counseling Services Goal Description A combined venture with the Huntington Housing Authority and Reach CYA a not-for-profit to provide counseling services at Millennium Hills community center.
-10 Goal Name Economic Development Goal Description To assist in the creation and retention of jobs or new career opportunties by providing job skll training, resume building, interview skills, and other essential occupation training.